aj-r/RiotNet/README.md

 A .NET/C# client for the Riot Games API.

 It has the following features:
+- Targets v3 of the Riot API
+- Built-in rate limiting (per-method and per-endpoint)
-- **Compatible** with .NET Core and .NET 4.5.
+- **Compatible** with .NET Core and .NET 4.5
 - [**NuGet package**](https://www.nuget.org/packages/RiotNet/): `Install-Package RiotNet`
 - [**Full Documentation**](http://aj-r.github.io/RiotNet/docs/interface_riot_net_1_1_i_riot_client.html) - documentation of every method and every property of every object.
 (Or at least as much as we can figure out from examining the JSON responses.
 Riot's API documentation is a bit lacking right now.)
 - [**Full API coverage**](https://github.com/aj-r/RiotNet/wiki/API-Route-Mapping) - methods for accessing to every endpoint in the Riot Games API.
-- **Flexible and configurable** - uses interfaces and allows inheritance.
+- **Flexible and configurable** - uses interfaces and allows inheritance
-- **Database Ready** - data structures have built-in database metadata, so you can easily persist results using Entity Framework 6 without having to re-define all of the models.
+- **Database Ready** - data structures have built-in database metadata, so you can easily persist results using Entity Framework 6 without having to re-define all of the models
-- **Complies** with Riot's [rate limiting best practices](https://developer.riotgames.com/rate-limiting.html), so you don't need to worry about getting soft banned.
+- **Complies** with Riot's [rate limiting best practices](https://developer.riotgames.com/rate-limiting.html), so you don't need to worry about getting soft banned
-  - You may also want to follow the [Tips to Avoid Being Rate Limited](https://developer.riotgames.com/rate-limiting.html) to improve your application's performance.
+  - You may also want to follow the [Tips to Avoid Being Rate Limited](https://developer.riotgames.com/rate-limiting.html) to improve your application's performance
-- **Thread-Safe**: Built for server applications that need to handle concurrent requests with high performance.
+- **Thread-Safe**: Built for server applications that need to handle concurrent requests with high performance
-- **Asynchronous methods** - methods are awaitable using the async/await keywords.
+- **Asynchronous methods** - methods are awaitable using the async/await keywords
 - **Unit Test Coverage** - over 90%

 RiotNet is NOT endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.